CloudCoinConsortium/raidajslibrary/README.md

 #### apiNFTInsert

-Function uploads an NFT token to the RAIDA and assotiates it with a CloudCoin
+Function uploads an NFT token to the RAIDA and assotiates it with a CloudCoin.
+The caller can include an optional ID Proof picture (jpeg or png).
+The function can receive a protocol version.

+Two protocol versions are supported:

+0 - Data is passed as a base64-encoded message which is further split into 25 chunks with two mirrors each

+1 - The same is protocol 0 but it also accepts ID Proof Picture as a parameter

 Input:
 ```js